-Stella Artois, a renowned brand, is currently owned by Interbrew International B.V., a subsidiary of the world's largest brewer, Anheuser-Busch InBev SA/NV.
+Stella Artois, a renowned beer brand, is currently owned by Interbrew International B.V., a subsidiary of the world's largest brewer, Anheuser-Busch InBev SA/NV.
 As an expert sommelier and brewer, I have had the opportunity to delve into the world of beer ownership and understand the dynamics of the industry.

-Anheuser-Busch InBev (AB InBev) is a multinational and company that was formed through the merger of Interbrew, AmBev, and Anheuser-Busch.
+Anheuser-Busch InBev (AB InBev) is a multinational beverage and brewing company that was formed through the merger of Interbrew, AmBev, and Anheuser-Busch.
 This merger created a global powerhouse in the brewing industry, with an extensive portfolio of well-known beer brands.

 Interbrew, a Belgian brewing company, was originally the owner of Stella Artois.
 Founded in 1366, Stella Artois has a rich history and is known for its distinctive chalice glass and iconic branding.
 Over the years, it has become one of the most recognizable and beloved beer brands worldwide.